 - The belayer must use IN-Line belay device or equivalent correctly.

-- The belayer must inspect themselves (harness, belay, locked carabineers).
+- The belayer must inspect himself/herself (harness, belay, locked carabineers).

-- The climber must inspect themselves (harness, knot) and the wall.
+- The climber must inspect himself/herself (harness, knot) and the wall.

 - The belayer/climber must use proper belay commands.